tsizzybots/platform_5ive_replit/replit.md

 - CORS enabled for API access

 ## Changelog
+- July 22, 2025: **SUPABASE REMOVAL COMPLETED** - Completely removed all Supabase references and dependencies
+  - **PACKAGE REMOVAL**: Uninstalled Supabase package and all 22 related dependencies
+  - **CODE CLEANUP**: Removed all Supabase references from models.py, routes.py, and documentation
+  - **COMMENT UPDATES**: Updated all code comments to reference PostgreSQL instead of Supabase
+  - **ARCHITECTURE SIMPLIFICATION**: Application now uses only PostgreSQL for all data storage
+  - **CLEAN CODEBASE**: No remaining Supabase imports, client references, or API calls
 - July 22, 2025: **DELETE FUNCTION FIX** - Fixed session deletion issue where sessions appeared to delete but remained in database
   - **DATABASE DELETION**: Fixed delete function to properly remove sessions and all associated chat messages from PostgreSQL
   - **VERIFICATION SYSTEM**: Added deletion verification to ensure sessions are actually removed from database